juliendenize/torchaug/README.md

 ## Introduction

-Torchaug is a data augmentation library for the Pytorch ecosystem.
-It is meant to deal efficiently with tensors that are either on CPU or GPU and either per-samples or on batches.
+**Torchaug is a data augmentation library for the Pytorch ecosystem**.
+It is meant to deal efficiently with tensors that are either on CPU or GPU and either per sample or on batches.

-It seeks to improve Torchvision performance that has been implemented over Pytorch and Pillow to, among other things, perform data augmentations.
-However, because it has been implemented first with per-sample CPU data augmentations in mind, it has several drawbacks to make it efficient:
+It **enriches [Torchvision (v2)](https://pytorch.org/vision/stable/index.html)** that has been implemented over Pytorch and Pillow to, among other things, perform data augmentations.
+Because it has been implemented first with per-sample CPU data augmentations in mind, it has several drawbacks to make it efficient:

-- For data augmentations on GPU, some CPU/GPU synchronizations cannot be avoided.
+- For data augmentations on GPU, some *CPU/GPU synchronizations* cannot be avoided.
-- For data augmentations applied on batch, the randomness is sampled for the whole batch and not each sample.
+- For data augmentations applied on batch, the *randomness is sampled for the whole batch* and not each sample.

-Torchaug removes these issues and is meant to be used complimentary with Torchvision.
-It follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.
-It is split into two packages:
+Torchaug removes these issues and is meant to be used in place of Torchvision.
+It is based on the code base of Torchvision and therefore follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.
+We made speed comparison [here](./docs/source/include/comparison.md).

-- **transforms** for per-sample data augmentations
-- **batch_transfroms** for batched data augmentations.
+To be sure to retrieve the same data augmentations as Torchvision, **the components are tested to match Torchvision outputs**.
+However we suggest you to **perform at least some qualitative testing of your own** especially for bouding boxes and masks to be sure we implemented things right.

 More details can be found in the [documentation](https://torchaug.readthedocs.io/en/stable/).

-To be sure to retrieve the same data augmentations as Torchvision, it has been tested on each of its components to match Torchvision outputs.

 ## How to use